fedi-e2ee/public-key-directory-specification/Specification.md

 This section details any nontrivial cryptographic protocols used in the Public Key Directory server.

 Nontrivial is a subjective categorization.
-For example, signing a message with Ed25519 is considered trivial because a separate specification exists for Ed25519.
+For example, signing a message with ML-DSA-44 is considered trivial because a separate specification exists for ML-DSA-44 (FIPS 204).
 That is not a criticism of the algorithm.

 The authors of this specification strongly recommend asking an applied cryptography expert develop these cryptographic components.